CUPA-HR Representation and Pay Equity Maturity Index

 How should we use the maturity index at my institution?
 Who should complete it?
 When and how do we get results?

-This index uses the broad term DEI to assess your institution's diversity, equity, and inclusion efforts.
-If your institution uses different terminology, does not use all three terms, or prioritizes these terms differently, answer these questions based on what your institution values in terms of diversity, equity, and inclusion-related efforts.This survey should be completed by individuals or teams of individuals who are familiar with DEI efforts on your campus.
+This index assesses your institution's representation and pay equity efforts.
+If your institution uses different terminology, or prioritizes these terms differently, answer these questions based on what your institution values in terms of representation and pay equity-related efforts.This survey should be completed by individuals or teams of individuals who are familiar with representation and pay equity efforts on your campus.
 This usually includes individuals in HR or diversity offices or campus leaders who supervise staff.
-Some institutions have multiple employees take the assessment separately, and then they use any differences in their results as a starting point for a larger conversation on DEI.
-This is encouraged, as it will help you build consensus on DEI efforts.
+Some institutions have multiple employees take the assessment separately, and then they use any differences in their results as a starting point for a larger conversation on representation and pay equity.
+This is encouraged, as it will help you build consensus on these efforts.
 This is not a climate survey, in that the index is not designed to take the pulse of the entire workforce.
-Rather the index assesses systemic DEI efforts, so only the individuals identified above should be asked to complete the assessment.Your results will appear at the end of the index, along with an option that allows you to download your scores and recommendations for improvement in a convenient PDF file.Will this data be confidential?The scores you obtain on this index, as well as your responses, are confidential.
+Rather the index assesses systemic representation and pay equity efforts, so only the individuals identified above should be asked to complete the assessment.Your results will appear at the end of the index, along with an option that allows you to download your scores and recommendations for improvement in a convenient PDF file.Will this data be confidential?The scores you obtain on this index, as well as your responses, are confidential.
 Neither your name nor your institution's name will be associated with your data in any reporting.
 We highly encourage you to provide your responses under your institution's name to let us know which institutions are using the index.
-This data will allow us to continue to refine the index to make it useful for assessing the evolution of DEI efforts in higher education over time.
+This data will allow us to continue to refine the index to make it useful for assessing the evolution of representation and pay equity efforts in higher education over time.